XBone-3/XBone-3/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Python, DataScience
+- 🔭 I’m a Python and DataScience enthusiast
 - 🌱 Software Engineering for DataScience(SEDS)
-- 👯 I’m looking to collaborate on anything until I have something to gain from it.
+- 👯 I’m looking to collaborate on anything.
-  - It could be knowledge 🍕
+  - It is to gain be knowledge 🍕
 - 💬 Feel free to ping me
 - 📫 How to reach me: linkedin.com/in/nagendra-mantrabuddi/